Bray Wanderers F.C.: 2022 – Present

 In November 2022, former Wexford FC manager Ian Ryan was appointed as head coach, with Devlin remaining as "Head of Football".
-In March 2023, Bray progressed to the semi-final of the Leinster Senior Cup with a 2-1 victory over reigning League of Ireland Premier Division champions Shamrock Rovers.
+In March 2023, Bray progressed to the semi-final of the Leinster Senior Cup with a 2–1 victory over reigning League of Ireland Premier Division champions Shamrock Rovers.
+Bray Wanderers were eliminated by LSL side Usher Celtic and slipped to a 7th-place finish in the First Division.